undus5/undus/content/posts/qemu-install-windows11-guest.md

 At the end, you always go back to the human written documentations for real study.
-But it still finished a good job, let me understand what is network bridge and TAP device, which I can't get from Wikipedia, the contents on Wikipedia are hard to read, often lacking subjects.
+But it still finished a good job, let me understand what is network bridge and TAP device, which I can't get from Wikipedia, the contents for technologis on Wikipedia are hard to read, often lacking subjects.

 This guide also works for other versions of Windows and Linux systems, since Windows 11 is the most requirements needed OS, it can cover all the situations.